jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 This is a great way to learn advanced patterns and concepts in JavaScript.
 So make a practice to occasionally look at the source code of the library or framework you're using.

 ## 65 - Deep Dive into Source Code jQuery - Part 1
+When we're reading code we are not trying to understand how every feature is implemented.
+First, we'll try to see if we can read the code and learn how it is structured.
+And if we can learn some techniques and borrow some ideas.

+## 66 - Deep Dive into Source Code jQuery - Part 2
 jQuery has some good code you could borrow for your own projects.
-I has been developed and watched by many developers so it probably has some of the best methods and practices.
+It has been developed and watched by many developers so it has some of the best methods and practices.

-## 66 - Deep Dive into Source Code jQuery - Part 2
+Inside jQuery there is Sizzle CSS Selector library for handling selectors.

 ## 67 - Deep Dive into Source Code jQuery - Part 3
+**Method chaining** - calling one method after another, and each method affects the parent object.

+So `obj.method1().method2()` where both methods end up with `this` variable pointing at `obj`.

 ## 68 - Requirements